 If a registered student organization decides to cancel an event they must notify the Office of Student Activities in a timely manner.

-If a registered student organization makes substantial changes to an event these requested changes must be communicated and approved by the Assistant Director for Events and Organizations.
+If a registered student organization makes substantial changes to an event these requested changes must be communicated and approved by the Office of Student Activities.